Learning goals

 Topics and scope

 In terms of scope, think of it in terms of "mega"-assignment.
 The console application was seven weeks of steady work for one person and ends with a complete libmymango code base.
 Your project starts by building on that body of code and knowledge.
-Investing an additional four to six person-weeks can really take things to the next level!
-Set your sights on a result that represents a gratifying accomplishment for your team and one that can be reasonably achieved with steady, consistent effort.
+A team of two over 2-3 weeks can take things to the next level!
+Set your sights on a result that represents a gratifying accomplishment that can reasonably be achieved with steady, consistent effort.
 Throw in a stretch goal to reach for if progress is going gangbusters.
-Add a fallback option in case you hit insurmountable snag and need to scale down your ambitions.
+Add a fallback option in case you hit an insurmountable snag and need to scale down your ambitions.

 Grading